Can a Pressure Cooker Be Used as a Crock-Pot?

 To cook your food as you would in a slow cooker, switch the temperature to “normal” with the slow cooker function.
 After you have done this, you cook the recipe for as long as required.

-In the crockpot, the low temperature sits at 190 to 200 degrees Fahrenheit, while the higher temperature in the crockpot sits at 225 to 275 degrees Fahrenheit.
+In the crockpot, the low temperature sits at 190 to 200 degrees Fahrenheit, while the higher temperature sits at 225 to 275 degrees Fahrenheit.

 Learn about Slow Cooker Temperatures

-The pressure cooker differs here in that you cook the food at 170 degrees Fahrenheit.
-Slow cooking in the pressure cooker for a normal setting sits at 200 degrees Fahrenheit, and the high setting sits at 210 degrees Fahrenheit.
+The pressure cooker differs here because you cook the food at 170 degrees Fahrenheit.
+Slow cooking in the pressure cooker for a standard setting sits at 200 degrees Fahrenheit, and the high setting sits at 210 degrees Fahrenheit.

-You will slow cook the food for as long as the recipe says, but cook it for an additional 15 minutes for every hour that you have it in the pressure cooker.
+You will slow cook the food for as long as the recipe says, but cook it for an additional 15 minutes every hour you have it in the pressure cooker.

 To translate that better: